 Catch a Fish at Pike Place Market?
 Check!

 I have to say that catching a fish at the iconic and historic Fish Market is Seattle was just awesome.
 An experience that I will never forget.
 The crew there was awesome, and they even allowed us to leave one of our #AdventureCaching stickers behind the counter.
 So next time you are visiting Seattle or having a Layover and want to try and catch a fish at the market just simply be nice to the staff, ask but don’t expect that you will automatically be able to go behind the counter to catch a fish.
-Tips for the awesome staff does help, and a bit of luck works well too.
+Tips for the awesome staff do help, and a bit of luck works well too.

-Seattle is also known for it great food and Pike Place Fish Market is the place to not only catch fish but take home to cook and eat.
+Seattle is also known for its great food and Pike Place Fish Market is the place to not only catch fish but take home to cook and eat.
 Check out Pike Place Market Recipe Cook Book.

 Watch Video BELOW

 Did you find this interesting?
 Make sure to Pin It to your Pinterest Board and also make sure to Follow Our Boards too!